icinganalysis/icinganalysis.github.io/content/NACA-TN-3104.md

 > An experimental investigation was conducted in a 3.84- by 10-inch tunnel to determine the mass transfer by sublimation, heat transfer, and skin friction for an iced surface on a flat plate for Mach numbers of 0.4, 0.6, and 0.8 and pressure altitudes to 30,000 feet.
-Measure- ments of rates of sublimation were also made for a Mach number of 1.3 at a pressure altitude of 30,000 feet.
+Measurements of rates of sublimation were also made for a Mach number of 1.3 at a pressure altitude of 30,000 feet.
-The results show that the parameters of sublimation and heat trans- fer were 40 to 50 percent greater for an iced surface than was the bare- plate heat-transfer parameter.
-For iced surfaces of equivalent rough- ness, the ratio of sublimation to heat-transfer parameters was found to be 0.90.
+The results show that the parameters of sublimation and heat transfer were 40 to 50 percent greater for an iced surface than was the bare- plate heat-transfer parameter.
+For iced surfaces of equivalent roughness, the ratio of sublimation to heat-transfer parameters was found to be 0.90.
 The sublimation data obtained at a Mach number of 1.3 showed no appreciable deviation from that obtained at subsonic speeds.
-The data obtained indicate that sublimation as a means of removing ice formations of appreciable thickness is usually too slow to be oi mach value in the de-icing of aircraft at high altitudes.
+The data obtained indicate that sublimation as a means of removing ice formations of appreciable thickness is usually too slow to be of mach value in the de-icing of aircraft at high altitudes.

 ##Summary